Steven Runciman: Work as a historian

 After receiving a large inheritance from his grandfather, Runciman resigned his fellowship in 1938 and began travelling widely.
 Thus, for much of his life he was an independent scholar, living on private means.
 He went on to be a press attaché at the British Legation in the Bulgarian capital, Sofia, in 1940 and at the British Embassy in Cairo in 1941.
 From 1942 to 1945 he was Professor of Byzantine Art and History at Istanbul University, in Turkey, where he began the research on the Crusades which would lead to his best known work, the History of the Crusades (three volumes appearing in 1951, 1952 and 1954).
 From 1945 to 1947 he was a representative in Athens of the British Council.

 Most of Runciman's historical works deal with Byzantium and her medieval neighbours between Sicily and Syria; one exception is The White Rajahs, published in 1960, which tells the story of Sarawak, an independent state founded on the northern coast of Borneo in 1841 by James Brooke, and ruled by the Brooke family for more than a century.

-Jonathan Riley-Smith, one of the leading historians of the Crusades, denounced Runciman for his perspective on the Crusades.
-Riley-Smith had been told by Runciman during an on-camera interview that he [Runciman] considered himself "not a historian, but a writer of literature."
+Jonathan Riley-Smith, one of the leading historians of the Crusades of the subsequent generation, was told by Runciman during an on-camera interview that he [Runciman] considered himself "not a historian, but a writer of literature."

 According to Christopher Tyerman, Professor of the History of the Crusades at Hertford College, Oxford, Runciman created a work that "across the Anglophone world continues as a base reference for popular attitudes, evident in print, film, television and on the internet."

-Interest in the occult, and homosexuality
+Interest in occult

-In his personal life, Runciman was an old-fashioned English eccentric, known, among other things, as an æsthete, raconteur and enthusiast of the occult.
+In his personal life, Runciman was an old-fashioned English eccentric, known as an æsthete, raconteur and enthusiast of the occult.
 According to Andrew Robinson, a history teacher at Eton, "he played piano duets with the last Emperor of China, told tarot cards for King Fuad of Egypt, narrowly missed being blown up by the Germans in the Pera Palace Hotel in Istanbul and twice hit the jackpot on slot machines in Las Vegas".

-A story from his time at Eton of an incident with a then friend, Eric Blair (who became famous writing as George Orwell) is told in Gordon Bowker's biography of Orwell:

-"Drawing from new correspondence with Steven Runciman, one of Orwell’s friends at Eton (which he attended from 1917 to 1921), Bowker reveals the (perhaps surprising) fascination of Blair with the occult.
+A story from his time at Eton of an incident with a then-friend, Eric Blair, who later became famous writing as George Orwell, is told in Gordon Bowker's biography of Orwell: "Drawing from new correspondence with Steven Runciman, one of Orwell's friends at Eton (which he attended from 1917 to 1921), Bowker reveals the (perhaps surprising) fascination of Blair with the occult.
 A senior boy, Phillip Yorke, had attracted the disfavour of both Blair and Runciman so they planned a revenge.
 As Runciman recalled, they fashioned an image of Yorke from candle wax and broke off a leg.
-"To their horror, shortly afterwards, Yorke not only broke his leg but in July died of leukaemia.
+To their horror, shortly afterwards, Yorke not only broke his leg but in July died of leukaemia.
 The story of what happened soon spread and, in somewhat garbled form, became legend.
-Blair and Runciman suddenly found themselves regarded as distinctly odd, and to be treated warily."
+Blair and Runciman suddenly found themselves regarded as distinctly odd, and to be treated warily".